 Having an efficient and scalable data management strategy is a must for organizations nowadays – and using a data virtualization layer can be a useful approach in handling the growing complexity of operations.
 It does come with its flaws and limitations, but it’s a very good solution in many cases.

-Data virtualization is a process through which data is accessed in real-time at its original location, and is directly loaded to its target destination – without being replicated.
-It retrieves and unifies data from disparate sources without requiring the data’s technical details, such as protocol, source formatting, location, and structure.
+Data virtualization is a data layer, which integrates, manages and delivers data from all enterprise systems and delivers it to business users.
 The main goal is to provide a single point of access to data from different sources, as well as a single customer view of the available data.

-ZigiOps uses a data virtualization layer in order to provide you with a real-time connection between different sources, without needing to replicate the data from each one of those.
-The data is then unified, and you can have a clear, well-structured overview of it in our user-friendly UI.
+ZigiOps uses a data virtualization layer to provide you with a real-time overview of your data from all systems, without replicating it.
+All information is unified, and you have a clear, well-structured overview of it in our user-friendly UI.

-We’ve used a data virtualization layer from the start (in 2019).
+We’ve used a data virtualization layer from the beginning.
 We had already understood its potential, and had previously used it in different environments; it is a choice that we can now be certain is the right one.

 Let us tell you more about the reasons for that.